diagrams/diagrams-doc/doc/cmdline.rst

 To make things more interesting we could require additional arguments to build a diagram.
-We can take a function to build a diagram from some parameters and build an interface that fills those parameters with arguments from the command-line.
+We can take a function to build a diagram from some parameters and create an interface that fills those parameters with arguments from the command-line.

 .. class:: lhs